-In the Manage recommendation source dialog, change the Status value to "ON," and add the "Agent" skill.
+In the Manage recommendation source dialog, change the Status value to "ON," enter a description for the bot, and add the "Agent" skill.

 - Click Save.

-- Repeat the process for the previous step to change the status of the Booking Bot and assign the "Agent" skill to it.
+- Repeat the process for the previous step to change the status of the Booking Bot, enter its description, and assign the "Agent" skill to it.

 Step 6: Configure the KB for Conversation Assist